mjdarby/Fic/Readme.md

 - Lots of mixing of underscore variable names + camelcase
 - getOpcode needs tidying - mixes decimal with hex
 - isAttributeSet/setAttribute needs tidying up
+- Split rendering logic out into entirely separate class and loop
+  - Preparation for creating GUI client

 ## Architecture / To Do
 - Screen model